Dublin Bus: Services

 Dublin Bus operates an extensive network of 110 radial, cross-city and peripheral routes and 18 nighttime routes in the city of Dublin and the Greater Dublin Area.
 The company carries around 325,000 people each day.
 The main radial routes are focused upon Dublin's sixteen Quality Bus Corridors which provide buses with prioritised access, daytime on some routes, 24 hours on others, to the city centre.
 Express buses (branded "Xpresso") operate on similar routes but have a limited number of stops and a higher minimum fare.
-These services run Monday to Friday at peak times and do not operate on public holidays.
+These services run Monday to Friday at peak times and do not operate on public holidays; no bus services operate at all on Christmas Day.

 Dublin Bus also runs a Ghost Bus Tour passing some of the supposedly haunted places in the city including St Kevin's Church and St Audoen's Church.
 The tour usually runs in the evening time and includes two stops where passengers leave the bus behind and visit locations where ghosts have allegedly been seen.
+(The term "ghost bus" is also used for the unrelated phenomenon of normal scheduled services that fail to arrive.)

 In April 2010, Dublin Bus announced it would be simplifying many of its routes around the city in order to create better efficiency.
 This programme was called Network Direct.
 However, as part of these measures, the company also announced that 150 jobs would be lost.

 During the 2010s, Dublin Bus rolled out an RTPI system (Real Time Passenger Information) at certain stops, which shows the amount of time before a bus arrives directly to the user.

 In 2016, the company carried 125 million passengers, which was a reduction of 14% compared to 2005 numbers (first full year of the Luas, which has seen an increase of 33.6% passengers in the same period).

 Between September 2018 and March 2019, 24 Dublin Bus routes and 125 buses were progressively taken over by Go-Ahead Ireland after the National Transport Authority put their operation out to tender, however an equivalent number of new buses were provided to Dublin Bus to retain existing fleet numbers, with increased services and new routes or route variations introduced on the same day as Go-Ahead took over each route batch.

+In October 2023, route 99 began operating as a shuttle service between Parkgate Street and the Phoenix Park Visitor Centre.
+The 99 is the first Dublin Bus route to serve Chesterfield Avenue and important Phoenix Park sites such as Áras an Uachtaráin.
+This route was not included in the BusConnects network, and was not introduced as part of a BusConnects phase.

+In September 2024, route 65a between Tallaght and Blessington was inaugurated as part of service improvements in the Blessington area.
+This route was also implemented separate to BusConnects.